jhford/screenresolution/README.md

+# This software is now obsolete

+It doesn't know how to handle HiDPI resolutions and the GUI is limited.
+[RDM](https://github.com/avibrazil/RDM) is a better and more advanced solutions.

 This is a set of tools (GUI and command line) that let you use MacBook Pro Retina's highest and unsupported resolutions.
 As an example, a Retina MacBook Pro 13" can be set to 2560×1600 maximum resolution, as opposed to Apple's max supported 1650×1050.